michael105/slterm/src/slterm.1.rst

 lessmode
 --------

-In lessmode it is possible to browse in the scrollback buffer via the standard less like keybindings.
+In lessmode it is possible to browse the scrollback buffer via the standard less like keybindings.

 `Ctrl+Shift Up/Down/PgUp/PdDown` enter lessmode